-Safety topics from the National Safety Council, are organized by season.
-Check out Agricultural Safety during planting and harvest seasons, or the other categories: Healthy Living (includes Halloween safety), Environment, On the Road (including Cell phone safety, Distracted Driving), and School Bus Safety
+Calendar for Safety organizes safety topics by season from the National Safety Council.
+Check out Agricultural and Farm Safety during planting and harvest seasons, or the other categories: Healthy Living (includes Halloween safety), Environment, On the Road (including Cell phone safety, Distracted Driving), and School Bus Safety

 Traumatic brain injury/concussion (2.5 million TBI-related ER visits each year), prescription drug overdose (opioids killing 47,600 people in 2017), falls, mass casualties, alcohol-related injuries, distracted driving injuries, teen drivers and car accidents, fires and burn injuries, motor vehicle crashes, poisoning, suicide, and violence, and prevention opportunities and more

 Recommendations from the US Preventive Services Task Force (USPSTF) for more than 100 Screening tests, Preventive Medication, and Counseling activities.
 Individual Consumer Guides for all different types of cancer, obesity, high blood pressure, speech and language disorders, hearing loss, chronic kidney disease, depression, diabetes, abdominal aortic aneurysm, sexually transmitted disease, osteoporosis, and much more.
 Counseling for alcohol misuse, diet and physical activity.
 Updated 2019. the USPSTF is an independent, volunteer panel of national experts in prevention and evidence-based medicine.
 Updated 2019